 Modifying a Stack Template

 If you want to modify resources and properties that are declared in a stack template, you must modify the stack's template.
-To ensure that you update only the resources that you intend to update, use the template for the existing stack as a starting point and then make your updates to that template.
+To ensure that you update only the resources that you intend to update, use the template for the existing stack as a starting point and make your updates to that template.
 If you are managing your template in a source control system, use a copy of that template as a starting point.
 Otherwise, you can get a copy of a stack template from AWS CloudFormation.

 If your template includes an unsupported change, AWS CloudFormation returns a message saying that the change is not permitted.
 This message might occur asynchronously, however, because resources are created and updated by AWS CloudFormation in a non-deterministic order by default.